Elaan of Troyius: Plot

 The Klingon battlecruiser then begins what appears to be an attack.
 As Kirk orders the Enterprise to go to warp, Scott reports that, as a result of Kryton's sabotage, any attempt to do so will destroy the ship.
 As the Klingon passes by without firing, it becomes clear that they were hoping to destroy the Enterprise without an overt act of war.
 This plan having failed, the Klingons attack in earnest.
-Mr. Scott reports that Kryton damaged the dilithium crystals in the antimatter reactor control system, making it impossible to go to warp or fire their weapons.
+Mr. Scott reports that the damage done by Kryton to the dilithium crystal array has made it impossible to go to warp or to fire their weapons.

 In Sickbay, Ambassador Petri again approaches Elaan and begs her to accept the necklace of Troyian royal jewels that was to be worn at her wedding, as a symbol of the hope for peace between their two worlds.
-Elaan accepts the necklace and subsequently appears on the bridge wearing it with her wedding dress.
-Spock detects strange energy readings from some of the jewels, which Elaan describes as common stones, valued only as good-luck charms.
-The stones are in fact dilithium crystals, which explains the Klingons' keen interest in this star system.
+Elaan accepts the necklace and subsequently appears on the bridge wearing it.
+Spock detects strange energy readings from some of the jewels.
+Elaan describes them as common stones.
+The stones are actually dilithium crystals, which explains the Klingons' interest in this star system.

-The crystals are taken to Scott in Engineering, where he and Spock work to replace the damaged dilithium crystals as the battlecruiser moves in for the kill.
+The crystals are taken to Engineering, where Scott and Spock work to replace the damaged dilithium crystals as the battlecruiser moves in for the kill.
 Power is restored to the Enterprise just before the Klingons’ final attack.
 After suffering serious damage from the Enterprise's photon torpedoes, the Klingon ship is successfully driven off.

-A much changed Elaan is delivered safely to Troyius.
+The Enterprise arrives at Troyius with a much changed Elaan.
 Before she departs, Elaan gives Kirk her dagger as a memento, explaining she has learned that "on Troyius, they do not wear such things."
-She and Kirk say their farewells in the transporter room, with a heartbroken Elaan crying as she is beamed down.
+In the transporter room, she and Kirk say their farewells and Elaan is beamed down to the planet, weeping.

 Later, McCoy appears on the bridge to report he has found an antidote to the Elasian tears, but it seems not to be needed after all.
 As Mr. Spock points out, "The Enterprise infected the Captain long before the Dohlman did."